-The District's agreement with the Village of Mundelein states that the District will help to staff the Mundelein South fire station.
-The Village and District agree to continue to furnish each other with a fire engine and personnel for all reported structural fires as detailed in their "closest station response" agreement.
+The Village of Mundelein and the District agree to continue to furnish each other with a fire engine and personnel for all reported structural fires as detailed in their "closest station response" agreement.
 The agreement is automatically renewed annually unless notice is given in advance.